yoyoberenguer/BloomEffect/README.md

 bloom_effect_array32_inplace(surface_, threshold_, fast_ = False)
 ```

-#### Smooth factor
+#### - Smooth factor

 The ```smooth``` option allows to create realistic bloom effect by smoothing the sub-surface
 with a define number of blur passes.
 With multiple blur passes, the light source will spread evenly accross the image without
 altering the image quality.

-Left image with smooth = 1 and right with smooth = 10
+* Left image with smooth = 1 and right with smooth = 10

-The smooth effect (right image) shows a less pronouce bloom effect on the planet surface
+The smooth effect (right image) produce a less intense bloom effect on the planet surface
-and moon light refraction.
-The left image looks more sharp and accurate.
+and on the first moon (light refraction).
+With blur>1 the image looks more sharp and the
+light source appear to be more evenly spread

 ![alt text](https://github.com/yoyoberenguer/BloomEffect/blob/version-1.0.0/image3.png)

-#### Fast flag
+#### - Fast flag

 The ```fast``` flag will boost the overall performance of the bloom algorithm.
 When fast is True, only the smallest sub-surface (x16) is used for the bloom
 effect providing a good compromise between speed and effect quality.

-#### Still not fast enough ?
+#### - Still not fast enough ?

 If you are still looking for better performance, you can also downscale the
 image time 2 and rescale it to its original size after processing.